urig/blog/_posts/2022-11-20-vertex-ai-training-vs-spot-vms.markdown

 To truly achieve feature parity with Vertex AI, the team would need to either outsource the work or shift their focus from machine learning to infrastructure development.
 The effort involves not only developing the functionality but also maintaining it over time.

-The team's ultimate conclusion is that at the expected scale of training operations, the cost of transitioning to Spot VMs would significantly exceed the reductions in running costs.
+In my personal story, the team's ultimate conclusion was that at the expected scale of training operations, the cost of transitioning to Spot VMs would significantly exceed the reductions in running costs.

+How about you?
+Do you agree?
+Do you think differently?
+I'd love to know.
+To comment on this post, you can reply to this Mastodon toot: